Kickstart your gaming project: An Interview with Whitney Beltran

 Liz has been a writer and editor for nearly 20 years, covering everything from art, small business, corporate culture, recruiting and retaining talent and technology.
 She is a former senior editor of Accounting Today and the co-founder of Accounting Tomorrow, a blog focused on intergenerational workplace issues.
 More recently Liz spearheaded the PR activity, brand messaging and thought leadership at a top-25 accounting firm.
 She works with a variety of clients and businesses of all sizes, helping them to find their voice and bring their essence out into the marketplace through compelling content.

-- 2/7/2017: The Business of Baked Goods: An Interview with Chris Carroll Listen Now
+- 3/14/2017: The Transformative Powers of Storytelling: An Interview with Tracey Segarra Listen Now

 Nellie Akalp is a serial entrepreneur, small business advocate, speaker and author.
 Through the various “Do-It-Yourself” and “Business-Startup” services she has founded since 1997, she has formed over 200,000 corporations and LLCs for small business owners.